 Translation of creative content and technology

-This panel focuses on the intersection of autonomous human creation and machine-assisted creation of content, which may be used or (partially) de-selected when delivering documents and products across different media and institutional settings in the creative industries.
+This panel focused on the intersection of autonomous human creation and machine-assisted creation of content, which may be used or (partially) de-selected when delivering documents and products across different media and institutional settings in the creative industries.

 Different contexts may serve as exemplars.
 For example, neural machine translation (NMT) trained on literary data does not appear to have the necessary capabilities for creative translation; it renders literal solutions to translation problems and, more importantly, using NMT to post-edit raw output constrains the creativity of translators, resulting in a poorer translation (Guerberof-Arenas & Toral 2022).
-In audiovisual translation, machine translation post-editing has become a common practice, without always serving as guarantee of the intrinsic creative component required for translators.
+In audiovisual translation, machine translation post-editing has become a common practice, without always serving as a guarantee of the intrinsic creative component required for translators.
 Media-propelled controversy on successful international series (e.g. Squid Game 2021, Hwang Dong-hyuk) regarding subtitle output in streaming platforms points at an increasing awareness of the translation act and the reception of translation.
 In other sectors of the creative industries with both a wealth-generation and a community focus, such as museums, texts and narratives are made available through different media and technologies, often entailing moments of mindful mediation for their respective audiences.

 James has 20+ years of experience in language services.
 He started out as an in-house translator/copywriter with German agency Wieners+Wieners, before moving to transcreation specialists Mother Tongue as an account manager.
 In 2011, he opened the company’s Singapore office, and spent 5 years there before moving back to London to become global operations director.
 The intersection of creative talent and technology platforms is a fundamental part of this role, and he’s very excited to be invited to this panel.